devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This script effectively demonstrates how to perform image translation using NumPy and OpenCV in Python.
 Image translation is a fundamental operation in image processing that allows you to reposition images for various applications such as aligning images in computer vision tasks or preparing images for further analysis or manipulation.

-## 36) Discuss image normalization and its importance in image processing.
-Write a Python script to normalize an image’s pixel values between 0 and 1.
+## <mark> 36) Discuss image normalization and its importance in image processing.
+Write a Python script to normalize an image’s pixel values between 0 and 1. </mark>

 #### Image Normalization